phetsims/sun/doc/Checkbox.md

 * Changed state automatically: [checked] or [unchecked] +
 * If designed [An accessible context response describing what happens for each state change.]

-* __Example 1 Interactive Description: Clouds in Greenhouse Effect:__
+### Example 1 Interactive Description: Greenhouse Effect:
 ![alt text "Cloud checkbox in Greenhouse Effecy in checked state."](images/ghe-checkbox-cloud.png "Cloud, checked, checkbox")
-    * accessible name: Cloud
+    * accessible name: "Cloud"
-    * accessible help text: Experiment with cloudy sky.
+    * accessible help text: "Experiment with cloudy sky.""
     * initial state: checked
     * accessible context response unchecked: "Cloud removed from sky."
     * accessible context response checked: "Cloud added to sky."

-* __What a learner hears when interacting with the Cloud checkbox:__
+#### What a learner hears when interacting with the Cloud checkbox:
     * On focus: "Cloud, checked, checkbox"
     * When toggled to unchecked: "unchecked", then "Cloud removed from sky."
     * When toggled to checked: "checked", then "Cloud added to sky."

-* __Example 2 "Essential/Core" Description : Special Angles in Trig Tour:__
+### Example 2 "Essential/Core" Description : Special Angles in Trig Tour:
 ![alt text "Special Angles checkbox in Trig Tour in unchecked state."](images/tt-checkbox-specialAngles.png "Special Angles, unchecked, checkbox")
     * accessible name: Special Angles
     * accessible help text: Explore with or without constrained angles.